soverenio/docs/docs/source/administration/administration.rst

 .. admonition:: Tip
    :class: tip

    Soveren cloud supports only the latest Soveren gateway version.
-Learn how to update Soveren gateway above to avoid possible incompatibility problems.
+Learn how to update Soveren gateway above to avoid any incompatibility issues.